SolaceProducts/event-management-agent/docs/rest.md

 #### Environment Variables

-When using environment variables, they will all need to be exported into the environment.
+When using environment variables, they must all be exported into the environment, otherwise the value will be empty.
+Solace recommends storing usernames and passwords in environment variables to avoid storing them in the Event Portal.
-If these variables are not, then then value will be empty.
-These are highly recommended for sensitive information, such as a usernames or password.

 ```
 export SOLACE_SEMP_USERNAME=solace-username